lmorg/murex/docs/GUIDE.arrays-and-maps.md

     Tuesday
     Monday

-(I may build a reverse builtin to standardise this and make _murex_ more accessible to Windows users)
+(I may build a reverse builtin to standardise this and make Murex more accessible to Windows users)

 ### Advanced `array` syntax